Diamondbacks hang on to defeat Dodgers

 Justin Turner had three hits for Los Angeles, including a solo homer in the third inning for a 1-0 lead.
 Will Smith also went deep for the Dodgers, who have lost three in a row for the first time since the All-Star break.
 Arizona left-hander Robbie Ray (12-7) went five innings, allowing four runs and eight hits.
 He struck out six and walked three.

 After the Diamondbacks tied the score on the back-to-back homers, the Dodgers moved back ahead 4-3 on a sacrifice fly by Enrique Hernandez in the fifth.
-Kershaw surrendered that lead too, giving up the two-run double to Ahmed.
-Turner and Smith hit their solo homers before Jedd Gyorko had an RBI double over the head of Locastro in the center for a 3-0 lead.
+Kershaw surrendered that lead, too, giving up the two-run double to Ahmed.
+Turner and Smith hit their solo homers before Jedd Gyorko had an RBI double over the head of Tim Locastro in the center for a 3-0 lead in the fourth.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)